DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ```
 In this example, we can scale pod replicas from 1 (`minReplicas`) up to 20 (`maxReplicas`) according to the CPU utilization.
 Refer the [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) documentation to learn more.

 ### Running multi-container application with Docker compose

+If you don't want to scale app automatically and set up Kubernetes, you may consider using Docker Compose tool.
 The `docker-compose.yml` file contains definitions for two containers.
 The first container uses `xafcontainerexample` image which was described previously.
 The second allows running MSSQL Server in another container and get access to it from the first one.

 ```
 version: "3.9"